 With Mitt Romney running for office not long ago, these investment strategies became even more publicized, mainly negatively, pointing out impacts (whether real or imaginary) on jobs and other components of the economy.
 I’ll link to one such article here, in case you’ve been living under a rock lately but a quick Google search will give you thousands more.

-Now, my issue with LBO is that it has become some popular that it almost became the only alternative in the minds of many investors, smaller and less experienced investors might I add.
+Now, my issue with LBO is that it has become so popular that it almost became the only alternative in the minds of many investors, smaller and less experienced investors might I add.
 As a result – and as a result of the uncertainty and drastic movements witnessed in the markets worldwide lately – I see more and more distressed opportunities that became such as a result of an avid optimism of entrepreneurs and bankers alike.

 The latest one that hit my desk is based in Mexico.
 The company was acquired a few years ago by entrepreneurs with experience in the sector.
 The orignal trio of investors had planned a buy-out with some debt involved.
 Shortly before closing the transaction, the trio became a duo, and the bank happily lent a difference.
 Fast-forward a couple of years, the company is growing and needs more space.
 Its owners score a great warehouse and buy it.